glowbow/BallonaFreshwaterMarshAnalysis/README.md

 The project is an analysis of the Ballona Freshwater Marsh's long-term filtration capacity.

-The code is run in Jupyter Notebook using Python Pandas tools
+The code is run in Jupyter Notebook using Python Pandas tools.

 - Most of the analysis reported in the paper is done in Ballona_data.ipynb that analyzed 20 years of bacteria levels in the Ballona Freshwater Marsh.